We are an Online Service Fill out our intake form

 What types of therapy does ACPC provide?

-Psychologists/ Clinical Psychologists working at ACPC combine a number of strategies and techniques from a range of evidence based practices.
-This is to ensure that the child or adolescent is receiving the appropriate and effective treatment based on their needs and diffiulities.
+At ACPC, we combine a number of strategies and techniques from a range of evidence based practices.
+This is to ensure that young person is receiving the appropriate and effective treatment based on their needs and difficulties.

 When working with children with anxiety for example, CBT is a very effective evidence based approach which provides a number of therapeutic techniques to teach the child/ adolescent skills and strategies to apply to manage their anxiety in a more efficient way.
 This is acheived through a combination of teaching the child ways to challenge their 'negative thinking' and ways to introduce a change in their consequential behaviours.
 CBT can also be used for various presentations, solely, or in combination with other treatment programs.

-It is important to note that various therapies are usually modified for each case and treatment programs are tailored to meet the child/ adolescent needs.
+It is important to note that various therapies are usually modified for each case and treatment programs are tailored to meet the young person's needs.

 What if my child does not 'gel' with the psychologist?

-As therapists working with children, adolescents and families, we understand that rapport building and a therapuetic relationship between the client and the psychologist is essential.
-We therefore our best to match the child with the most suitable clinician/ psychologist in terms of skills and experience as well as in terms of personality.
+As therapists working with families, we understand that rapport building and a therapeutic relationship between the client and the psychologist is essential to ensure best outcomes.

-Psychologists at ACPC have strong skills in rapport building with children and adolescents to help them feel more at ease during their initial consult and during follow up sessions.
+When it comes to children and teens, we have strong skills in rapport building to help them feel more at ease during their initial consult and during follow up sessions.
 The majority of children and adolescents feel less anxious following their first meeting with the psychologist.
-However, should you have any concerns about the rapport or if you wish to change clinicians, please do not hesitate to contact our administration staff for reallocation or to further discuss with the principal psychologist.
+However, should you have any concerns about the rapport, please do not hesitate to contact our team.

 ACPC is affiliated with the following agencies..